IbrahimsDataVault/BCG-Data-Science-Project/README.md

 The analysis revealed:

-1. Price sensitivity is a significant factor in customer churn
+1. Price sensitivity is not a significant factor in customer churn
 2. Consumption patterns correlate with churn behavior
 3. Contract renewal dates present critical intervention points
 4. Customer tenure and engagement metrics are strong predictors